-New and improved mountain weather forecasts will provide hill walkers with information to help keep them safer, whilst making the most of some of the most spectacular countryside in the UK.
+The new and improved Mountain weather forecast will provide hill walkers and mountaineers with information to help keep them safer, whilst making the most of some of the most spectacular countryside in the UK.